Your Hospital Stay

 - Advocates can get instructions for follow up care and find out who to call if your conditions get worse.

 Condition HELP enables patients, families, and visitors to be active members of the healthcare team and contribute to the safety and well-being of the patient.
 Any patient, family member or visitor can use the Condition HELP telephone line to alert a patient’s healthcare team if clinical changes occur when they are not present.
 To activate Condition Help dial 5555 from any Hospital telephone.

 Delirium Prevention & Management

-Delirium is a sudden and severe confusion often experienced by elderly hospitalized patients.
-It can be caused by pain, surgery, medication, dehydration, lack of sleep or not using hearing aids or glasses.
-Most of the time, it is a short-term condition but sometimes it continues for days or weeks — and not everyone with delirium recovers or returns to their usual state.
+Delirium is a state of decreased attention and awareness that commonly occurs in hospitalized patients.
+It can be caused by many things, most commonly: surgery, illness, medication, dehydration, and lack of sleep.
+Most of the time it is a short-term condition, but sometimes it continues for days or weeks — and not everyone with delirium recovers or returns to their usual state.

 Our goal is to prevent delirium, whenever possible.
-When it does occur, we work to recognize it quickly and ensure your safety and comfort.
+When it does occur, we work to recognize it quickly and treat it to ensure a speedy recovery.